-In accordance with ASC 350, Intangibles - Goodwill and Other ("ASC 350"), the Company evaluates goodwill for possible impairment on at least an annual basis.
+In accordance with ASC 350, the Company evaluates goodwill for possible impairment on at least an annual basis.
 For the Company's 2015 annual assessment a Step 1 analysis was performed for all of its reporting units that carry goodwill.
-The result of these analyses indicated that the the Company did not need to proceed to Step 2, as the percentage by which the fair value exceeds the carrying value was greater than 13% for all reporting units.
-The Company performed a sensitivity analysis relative to the discount rate and growth rate selected and determined a decrease of 1% in the terminal growth rate or an increase of 1% in the discount rate would not result in a fair value calculation less than the carrying value for the reporting units.
+The result of these analyses indicated that the Company did not need to proceed to Step 2, as the percentage by which the fair value exceeded the carrying value was greater than 13% for all reporting units.
+The Company performed a sensitivity analysis relative to the discount rate and growth rate selected and determined a decrease of 1% in the terminal growth rate or an increase of 1% in the discount rate would not result in a fair value calculation less than the carrying value for any of the reporting units.